idaholab/moose/framework/doc/content/getting_started/installation/manual_installation_gcc.md

 Or you can permanently have it loaded each time you open a terminal by adding the above `source` command in your ~/.bash_profile (or ~/.bashrc which ever your system uses).

+Once the above is complete, you can proceed to [Obtaining and Building MOOSE](getting_started/installation/install_moose.md).